Evaluation of Audio Compression Codecs: Evaluation

+\Cref{tbl:evaluation:codec+compression+speed} presents average values for compression ratio, encoding speed and decoding speed of our dataset.
 FLAC, the only lossless compression scheme tested, achieves an average encoding speed of 32 samples per microsecond, \ie 32 million samples per second.
 MP3 at \kbps{128}, a lossy compression scheme, exhibits both the best average compression ratio at 92\% as well as the best decoding speed at 149 samples per microsecond, \ie 149 million samples per second.